SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 <a name="practice-11"></a>
 ### Practice 11 :  Sending data from one command to another (piping) with `|`
+* How many sequences contains the file transcritsAssembly.fasta ?
 * How many sequences have a homology with EST sequences ?
 (TIPs: `cut` command with `sort -u` (uniq) or `uniq` command ))
 * Extract ESTs sequences from database (or "bank") with `seqtk` by typing :